electric-eloquence/fepper/README.md

 ### <a id="mustache-browser"></a>Mustache Browser

+<a href="https://www.npmjs.com/package/feplet" target="_blank">Feplet</a>
-Mustache code can be viewed in the Fepper UI by clicking the eyeball icon in the upper right, then clicking Code, and then clicking the Mustache tab in the bottom pane.
-The Mustache tags are hot-linked, and if they are written in the verbose syntax, clicking on them will open that Mustache file and display its code in the Fepper UI, with its Mustache tags hot-linked as well.
+(.mustache) code can be viewed in the Fepper UI by clicking the eyeball icon in the upper right, then clicking Code, and then clicking the Mustache tab in the bottom pane.
+The partial tags are hot-linked, and if they are written in the verbose syntax, clicking on them will open that .mustache file and display its code in the Fepper UI, with its partial tags hot-linked as well.

-The Mustache tags must be coded in the verbose-pathed manner:
+The partial tags must be coded in the verbose-pathed manner:

 ```
 {{> 02-components/00-global/00-header }}
 ```

 The path must be correct; however, the `.mustache` extension is optional.
-The default homepage contains working examples of browsable Mustache links.
+The default homepage contains working examples of browsable partial tags.

 Fepper's implementation of Mustache is powered by the
-<a href="https://github.com/electric-eloquence/feplet" target="_blank">Feplet</a>
+<a href="https://www.npmjs.com/package/feplet" target="_blank">Feplet</a>
 template engine.
 It extends Mustache functionality by allowing the passing of data parameters as follows: